Murci20965/Movie_recommender_system/README.md

 **Collaborative Filtering**
 Collaborative filtering makes recommendations based on the preferences of similar users.
 This can be done using user-based or item-based methods.
 User-based collaborative filtering finds users who are similar to the target user and recommends items they liked.
 Item-based collaborative filtering finds items similar to those the user has liked in the past.

+**Example:**
+If user A and user B both liked similar movies, and user B liked a new movie that user A hasn't seen yet, the system will recommend that new movie to user A.

 **Common Challenges**
 Recommender systems face several challenges during development and deployment: